 I thought of the smell of ten thousand bears in the Sacramento heat.

 I drove us out to a residential area where there were hardly any other cars on the road.
 Jimmy crammed himself behind the wheel of my battered old van, and I could see that he was one happy bear.
-But perched beside him on the passenger seat, I was one frightened man.
+But I was one scared man.
 We hadn’t gone more than a couple of blocks before I had to tell him that his driving put me in a nervous state.

 “Where’s that, Alabama?”